 - Preeclampsia – Preeclampsia is another complication that you might have to face in the case of multiple pregnancies.
 When you are expecting more than one baby, the strain on your placenta is more compared to a single baby.

 If you are expecting twins, your doctor will closely monitor your blood pressure levels and test your urine to diagnose preeclampsia symptoms, if any, at antenatal appointments.
-The doctor might also prescribe aspirin-types drugs every day after you complete twelve weeks of pregnancy to reduce your blood pressure levels and prevent preeclampsia.
+The doctor might also prescribe aspirin-type drugs which will be started in the first trimester and might be continued later too to reduce your blood pressure levels and prevent preeclampsia.
 The screening is advised in the following cases-

 - If this is your first pregnancy